 As part of its “Legal Rebels” project, in 2009 the ABA Journal, the flagship magazine of the American Bar Association, named Ken one of fifty leading innovators in the legal profession.
 And in a 2011 opinion, the Delaware Court of Chancery, the foremost business-law court in the U.S., described A Manual of Style for Contract Drafting as “thought-provoking” and noted that “One can even share and in fact applaud Adams’ encouragement of clearer forms of contract drafting.”

 Ken is also at the forefront of contract automation.
-He’s founder and president of Koncision Contract Automation, a developer of online document-assembly contract templates.
-Its first product is a confidentiality-agreement template.
+He’s founder and president of Koncision Contract Automation, a pioneer in online contract automation.

 From 2006 to 2012, Ken was a lecturer in law at the University of Pennsylvania Law School, where he taught the school’s first course on contract drafting.